-Bruce Gerencser, 63, lives in rural Northwest Ohio with his wife of 42 years.
-He and his wife have six grown children and thirteen awesome grandchildren.
+Bruce Gerencser, 62, lives in rural Northwest Ohio with his wife of 41 years.
+He and his wife have six grown children and twelve grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
 For more information about Bruce, please read the About page.

 Are you on Social Media?
 Follow Bruce on Facebook and Twitter.

 Thank you for reading this post.
 Please share your thoughts in the comment section.
 If you are a first-time commenter, please read the commenting policy before wowing readers with your words.
 All first-time comments are moderated.
 If you would like to contact Bruce directly, please use the contact form to do so.
-Donations are always appreciated.
-Donations on a monthly basis can be made through Patreon.
-One-time donations can be made through PayPal.